 - Make a team.
 Add to your leadership team or advisory board others who have familiarity with your field of business and living in intentional community.
 Use ICmatch.org to build up your core leadership team and other values-aligned volunteers who might start by working in exchange for room and board plus training, as your group levels up.

 - Plan it.
 Create your business plan.
-You’ll need this for loans, and it will help your team coordinate.
+You’ll need this for loans, and it will help your team coordinate your work roles.

 - Fund it.
 To be eligible for grants, create a pro-social mission as part of your endeavors.
 You might team up with a university and non-profits.
 Identify disadvantaged groups you care about and could include in the client base for free, as a way to qualify for grants.
 One of your team members joining the board of a local nonprofit with a joint goal could help coordinate your efforts; just be upfront about the intention.

 - Make it legit.
 Obtain the professional certifications, permits, licenses, and insurance you need depending on what type of recreation program you are developing.

 - Iterate.
 If you are creating a unique offering, there won’t be a road map.
 You might include a grad student researcher in your team to chronicle your failures and successes.
 This could become the basis for an excellent training manual for your recreation business.